IgniteUI/app-builder-docfx/en/blazor-support.md

 - Custom themes do not support custom roundness and custom elevations yet.
 - Bootstrap is turned off in the generated application for now.

-Generated components have these limitations:
+Generated components have the following limitations:

 - Card:
     - cannot generate reversed actions.
     - cannot generate divider in actions column card type.